In-context Prompt Learning for Test-time Vision Recognition with Frozen Vision-language Model: Introduction

-Our main contributions can be summarized as follows: 1) We introduce InCPL, a straightforward yet highly effective method for enhancing the CLIP model with in-context examples.
-This marks the first application of visual in-context prompt learning across a range of downstream tasks.
-2) We delve into the effective representation of language descriptions as visual prompt initialization.
-This involves the utilization of in-context examples and query samples to harness the potential of the vision encoder within the CLIP model.
-Additionally, we design a learning strategy for visual demonstrations that seamlessly integrate visual prompts with text prompts.
-3) Our InCPL approach is rigorously evaluated through extensive experiments, demonstrating superior performance and achieving state-of-the-art (SOTA) results across a diverse set of downstream datasets.
+Our main contributions can be summarized as follows: 1) We propose a straightforward yet highly in-context learning framework to instruct the CLIP model with in-context examples as context information, which enhances the performance of prompt learning algorithms in a ChatGPT-like manner.
+2) We propose an efficient language-to-vision translator to leverage the textual prior information from the language modality, aiding in the learning of visual prompts.
+3) We design a cyclic learning strategy for visual and textual prompts to ensure mutual synergy across different modalities.
+4) Our InCPL approach is rigorously evaluated through extensive experiments, demonstrating superior performance and achieving state-of-the-art (SOTA) results across a diverse set of downstream datasets.